-Acid or neutral soil which is well-drained is preferable.
+Acidic or well-drained, neutral soil is preferable.
 Japanese Maples thrive under the same conditions as Rhododendrons.

 Below are just a handful of Japanese Maple varieties carried by Meadows Farms.
-Our Japanese Maples come in many different sizes and may vary from each location, so please contact your nearest Meadows Farms nursery for sizing and availability information.
+Our Japanese Maples come in many different sizes, may vary from each location, and may not be available at certain times.
+Please contact your nearest Meadows Farms nursery for sizing and availability information.